huangdonghere/SRCFS/README.md

 ## Description

-This project provides the MATLAB source code for our SRCFS algorithm, which is an unsupervised feature selection algorithm presented in the following paper:
+This repository provides the MATLAB source code for our SRCFS algorithm, which is an unsupervised feature selection algorithm presented in the following paper:

 ```
 Dong Huang, Xiaosha Cai, and Chang-Dong Wang.
 “Unsupervised Feature Selection with Multi-Subspace